meneerrook/js-collapseable-items/README.md

 ## Intro

 This plugin lets you collapse/expand a list of items based on the height and amount of the items themselves.
 You can, for instance; have multiple lists on one page and initialize them all at once, have a seperate amount of visible items while collapsed per list, make use of css's cubic-bezier transition property because the height of the list is determined by the amount of items and the height of each of these items seperately, and more.
-For all the possibilities regarding the api, scroll down below.
+For a detailed list of all the options, scroll down below.

 ## Usage